 The Cobbler buildiso command takes parameters to define the name and output location of the boot ISO.
+Specifying the distribution with --distro is mandatory.
 For example:

 '''

-cobbler buildiso --iso=/path/to/boot.iso
+cobbler buildiso --iso=/path/to/boot.iso --distro=SLE_15-sp1

 '''

 The boot ISO includes all profiles and systems by default.
 You can limit which profiles and systems are used with the --profiles and --systems options.
 For example: